frontpage.

 * Read the room: if you blab on for 10 minutes and nobody has questions ... you blew it.
 You're another brick in wall, and another reason why people hate meetings

 * If you publish ``communication" on the web for God's sake do not atomize it by placing each electron of info from the whole in 62 quadrillion places connected by html links.
 F that.
-Dude, book/single-volume.
+Stay one book/single-volume/whole-unit.
 The web has almost single-handedly insured we can only learn about electron sized pieces of info without every realizing there's atoms, molecules, matter up to Shakespeare/Newton i.e. the good stuff.
+I want the good stuff.
+I resent having to struggle through a maze of BS to get it

 * Some companies are especially clueless.
 Some companies suck bad.
 Have you ever had to deal with Mellanox?
 Wow!
 It's a shame